-In my last post I mentioned Chief Ajmal Khan Zaizi who has been featured oin a series of blog posts by Steven Pressfield.
-As I said in that post I know Ajmal – The Boss and I have been planning some cash for work projects in direct support of his efforts.
-We had worked out the logistics of going into the Jaji valley which is surrounded by areas under Taliban control and sent out a query to the local US Army COP about using their LZ to fly ourselves in.
+Chief Ajmal Khan Zaizi who has been featured in a series of blog posts by Steven Pressfield and is a friend of The Boss.
+The Boss gave Ajmal a very competent Ghost Team member to start some major cash for work programs in his tribal area on the Pakistan border.
+We had worked out the logistics of going into the Jaji valley which is surrounded by areas under Taliban control and sent out a query to the local US Army COP about using their LZ to fly our guy out when he was finished.
 Here is the response we received:

 Thank you for your message.
 Any development project in Jaji would be great, but I would like to ensure that it ties into the district development list/tribal development list, in order to ensure that the district leadership is not undermined.

 Unfortunately, Ahjmal Khan Jaji is not a tribal leader at all.
 I do not want you to come into this environment thinking that to be a fact.

 Additionally, the security force of Amir Muhammad is an illegal force that is not endorsed by MOI.

 The facts are that Azad Khan, the Jaji Sub Governor, has a great relationship with the tribes a focus for his district.
 The ANSF in this area (ANP and ABP) are a professional/legitimate force that does a tremendous job in keeping the best security for the people.